International Telecommunication Union: History

-The ITU is one of the oldest international organizations still in operation, second only to the Central Commission for Navigation on the Rhine, which predates it by several decades.
+The ITU is one of the oldest international organizations still in operation, second only to the Central Commission for Navigation on the Rhine, which predates it by fifty years.
 It was preceded by the now defunct International Telegraph Union which drafted the earliest international standards and regulations governing international telegraph networks.
 The development of the telegraph in the early 19th century changed the way people communicated on the local and international levels.
 Between 1849 and 1865, a series of bilateral and regional agreements among Western European states attempted to standardize international communications.

 By 1865, it was agreed that a comprehensive agreement was needed in order to create a framework that would standardize telegraphy equipment, set uniform operating instructions, and lay down common international tariff and accounting rules.
 Between 1 March and 17 May 1865, the French Government hosted delegations from 20 European states at the first International Telegraph Conference in Paris.
 This meeting culminated in the International Telegraph Convention which was signed on 17 May 1865.
 As a result of the 1865 Conference, the International Telegraph Union, the predecessor to the modern ITU, was founded as the first international standards organization.
 The Union was tasked with implementing basic principles for international telegraphy.
 This included: the use of the Morse code as the international telegraph alphabet, the protection of the secrecy of correspondence, and the right of everybody to use the international telegraphy.

 Another predecessor to the modern ITU, the International Radiotelegraph Union, was established in 1906 at the first International Radiotelegraph Convention in Berlin.
 The conference was attended by representatives of 29 nations and culminated in the International Radiotelegraph Convention.
 An annex to the convention eventually became known as ITU Radio Regulations.
 At the conference it was also decided that the Bureau of the International Telegraph Union would also act as the conference's central administrator.

 Between 3 September and 10 December 1932, a joint conference of the International Telegraph Union and the International Radiotelegraph Union convened to merge the two organizations into a single entity, the International Telecommunication Union.
 The Conference decided that the Telegraph Convention of 1875 and the Radiotelegraph Convention of 1927 were to be combined into a single convention, the International Telecommunication Convention, embracing the three fields of telegraphy, telephony and radio.

 On 15 November 1947, an agreement between ITU and the newly created United Nations recognized the ITU as the specialized agency for global telecommunications.
 This agreement entered into force on 1 January 1949, officially making the ITU an organ of the United Nations.